Radio broadcasting -- United States -- Archival resources.

 Found in 3 Collections and/or Records:

-Overview Helen Sioussat (1902-1995) was Director of the Talks and Public Affairs Department at CBS from 1937 to 1958, where she oversaw as many as 300 broadcasts a year addressing such topics as government, labor, education, religion, civil rights and international affairs.
-She would go on to create the television program, Table Talk
+Abstract Helen Sioussat (1902-1995) was the Director of Talks and Public Affairs for CBS radio from 1937 to 1958.
+In that role, she regularly oversaw as many as 300 broadcasts a year addressing government, labor, education, religion, civil rights, and international affairs.
+In 1941, Sioussat created and hosted the TV program Table Talk, the first roundtable discussion program on television.
+She also wrote a book about broadcasting, Mikes Don't...